Natural Language Processing (NLP)

 Human language is astoundingly complex and diverse.
 We express ourselves in infinite ways, both verbally and in writing.
 Not only are there hundreds of languages and dialects, but within each language is a unique set of grammar and syntax rules, terms and slang.
 When we write, we often misspell or abbreviate words, or omit punctuation.
 When we speak, we have regional accents, and we mumble, stutter and borrow terms from other languages.

-While supervised and unsupervised learning, and specifically deep learning, are now widely used for modeling human language, there’s also a need for syntactic and semantic understanding and domain expertise that are not necessarily present in these machine learning approaches.
+While supervised and unsupervised learning, and specifically deep learning, are now widely used for modelling human language, there’s also a need for syntactic and semantic understanding and domain expertise that are not necessarily present in these machine learning approaches.
 NLP is important because it helps resolve ambiguity in language and adds useful numeric structure to the data for many downstream applications, such as speech recognition or text analytics.

 NLP in today’s world